School of Nursing

 - NURS-K 433 Korean Culture and Healthcare: Practicum (2 cr.)
 This 2-week cultural immersion experience is based at a school of nursing in South Korea.
 Students will participate in classroom, laboratory, clinical, cultural and leisure time activities with Korean students.
 Prerequisites: Must be a student in good standing in the IU School of Nursing, successfully complete the Korean Culture & Healthcare course, and be selected to participate.

 - NURS-K 490 Clinical Nursing Elective (1-6 cr.)
-P: Consent of instructor.
-S/F graded.
 Planned and supervised clinical experience in an area of concentration.
+Course is S/F graded.
+(P: Consent of instructor)

 - NURS-K 499 Genetics and Genomics (3 cr.)
 This course introduces a basic knowledge of genetics in health care, including genetic variation and inheritance; ethical, legal, and social issues in genetic health care; genetic therapeutics; nursing roles; genetic basis of selected alterations to health across the life span; and cultural considerations in genetic health care are all considered.
 Note: some sections of this course are restricted to RN to BSN students.